wolfeidau/lambda-typescript-skeleton/README.md

 # lambda-typescript-skeleton

-This skeleton contains a basic lambda function written in typescript with tests, linting and deployment configuration using SAM.
+This skeleton contains a basic [Amazon Web Services](https://aws.amazon.com/) (AWS) lambda function written in [Typescript](https://www.typescriptlang.org) with tests, linting and deployment configuration using AWS [Serverless Application Model](https://github.com/awslabs/serverless-application-model) (SAM).

 # why Typescript?

-Having programmed in JS for quite a few years totally over watching myself and others make the same trivial mistakes, I want to help others avoid these pitfals, hence the move to Typescript.
+Having programmed in Javascript for quite a few years I am totally over watching myself, and others make the same trivial mistakes.
+I want to help others avoid these pitfals, hence the move to Typescript.

-Typescript is mostly compatible with JS while introducing static types, this paired with a raft other enhancements makes the language safer, more robust and in my view better for beginners.
+Typescript is mostly compatible with Javascript while introducing static types, this paired with a raft other enhancements makes the language safer, more robust and in my view better for beginners.

 The aim of this project is provide a skeleton enabling developers to try Typescript in Lambda Functions.